LumoBridge/workshield-public/README.md

 For teams of 2+, Managed Access adds stronger coordination, governance, and onboarding for shared documentation workflows.

 - Shared workspace for coordinated documentation
-- Explicit access decisions, nothing assumed or automatic
+- Explicit access decisions, with nothing assumed or automatic
 - Export only when review or disclosure is appropriate

 Managed Access is designed for teams that need structure around sensitive documentation without forcing automatic sharing.
 Teams collaborate in one workspace, while individuals stay in control of what leaves it.